 - (i) an additional fee will be incurred - (ii) you must show the proposed location of site sheds on your plans - (iii) you must demonstrate consideration for adjoining property occupiers and ensure that the placement of site sheds is not detrimental to nearby properties.
 In particular: - you must ensure that the privacy, security and natural light of nearby buildings is not impacted - site shed occupants must not be able to see into the first floor (and above) windows of adjoining and nearby buildings - noise, music or odours must not emanate from site sheds - if placed within close proximity to adjoining properties, sheds may require a sprinkler system and smoke detectors installed in the case of fire when the sheds are not occupied.
-Worksafe Victoria can provide further guidance on required workplace amenities. - (iv) as soon as amenities can be moved to within the site, site sheds must be removed from the deck. - (b) We are unlikely to approve site sheds placed on the deck over a roadway or in a laneway (particularly where they would be close to adjoining buildings), or close to hoisting operations.

-18.3.3 Columns and bearing pressure
+Worksafe Victoria can provide further guidance on required workplace amenities. - (iv) as soon as amenities can be moved to within the site, site sheds must be removed from the deck. - (b) We are unlikely to approve site sheds placed on the deck over a roadway or in a laneway (particularly where they would be close to adjoining buildings), or close to hoisting operations. - 18.3.3 Columns and bearing pressure - (a) All fasteners on the columns and frame structure must not present a catch hazard or other risk to pedestrians and cyclists. - (b) All columns must be setback a minimum of 1000 mm from the edge of any vehicle crossing, driveway, garage entrance, intersection, bus stop, fire hydrant, service cabinet, service pit, telephone booth, information hub, paving light, security bollard (permanent, removable and foldable) and wayfinding sign. - For advice about removing or relocating road-related infrastructure or street furniture where necessary, see 10.4.5. - (c) All columns must be setback a minimum of 300 mm from tactile ground surface indicators (TGSIs), in accordance with AS/NZS 1428.4.1.

-- (a) All fasteners on the columns and frame structure must be countersunk or recessed to minimise protrusions that could pose a risk to pedestrians and cyclists. - (b) All columns must be setback a minimum of 1000 mm from the edge of any vehicle crossing, driveway, garage entrance, intersection, bus stop, fire hydrant, service cabinet, service pit, telephone booth, information hub, paving light, security bollard (permanent, removable and foldable) and wayfinding sign. - (i) For advice about removing or relocating road-related infrastructure or street furniture, see 10.4.5 Relocation or temporary removal of assets in public space. - (c) All columns must be setback a minimum of 300 mm from tactile ground surface indicators (TGSIs), in accordance with AS/NZS 1428.4.1. - (d) Columns must not be positioned over surfaces that may collapse or destabilise the gantry structure in any way. - (e) Counterweights may be required along each gantry column for lateral stability. - (f) Vehicle swept paths must provide 600 mm clearance to all gantry columns and be reflected in your site plans.
+- (d) Columns must not be positioned over surfaces that may collapse or destabilise the gantry structure in any way. - (e) Counterweights may be required along each gantry column for lateral stability. - (f) Vehicle swept paths must provide 600 mm clearance to all gantry columns and be reflected in your site plans.